cientopolis/metagame-bus/README.md

 -------

 For testing there is an api-test folder.
-  1. Execute: bundle exec ruby api-test/app.rb.
+  1. Execute: bundle exec ruby mock-api/app.rb.
 The api will be running on:
   "http:/localhost:4567"
   2. Execute: bundle exec ruby application.rb
-  3. Execute: bundle exec ruby producer.rb (This will generate a message).
+  3. Execute: bundle exec ruby mock-producer/producer.rb (This will generate a message).
   4. Check the prompt of the API.